IgorSprovieri/weekly-api/readme.md

 Weekly it's a task manager API that include:

-- Users and login system with JWT
+- Users and login system with JWT and Mailjet
 - Create, read, update and delete tasks
 - Create, read, update and delete categories to use in your tasks
 - Get predefined colors to use in your categories